Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \subsection{Constructing the product}

 The goal here is to prove the existence of a diagram

-provided $K',K''$ are subsets of $K$, which are in descent.
-Here the vertical arrows are the canonical restrictions while the bottom arrow is the Tonkonog--Varolgunes product \cite{tonkonog2020super}.
+provided $(K,K',K'') \in \mathcal{CTD}$, that is $K',K'' \subset K$ and $K',K''$ satisfy descent.
+Here the vertical arrows are the canonical restrictions while the bottom arrow is the Tonkonog--Varolg\"une\c s product \cite{tonkonog2020super}.
 We will construct the top arrow and prove that the resulting diagram commutes.

+\begin{rem} Specializing to the case $K' =K''$, we obtain a product structure on $SH^*(K,K')$. \emph{This is the nonunital algebra structure with which we equip $SH^*(K,K')$ to make it conform to the axiomatic framework of Section \ref{ss:axioms_rel_SH_pairs}.} \end{rem}

 In the following description $SC(K)$ and so on stand for $SC$ of a suitably chosen acceleration datum for $K$.
 The above diagram is constructed as follows: